solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 known carbonaceous meteorites.
 And there are one or

-436 J. L. Smith—Carbon Compounds in Meteorites.
+436 J. L. Smith---Carbon Compounds in Meteorites.

 two points connected with it that do not appropriately be-